-Urine has no or little odour in general but it contains ammonia which is diluted by the water you drink.
-However, not drinking enough water can lead to concentration of urine and emit a strong smell.
-Drinking less water can be the cause of dehydration which is not healthy for you and the baby too.
+Urine has little to no odour in general, but it contains ammonia that gets diluted by the water you drink.
+Not drinking enough water can lead to the concentration of urine which can emit a strong smell.
+Consuming less water can be the cause of dehydration which is not healthy for you or the baby.

 3. Urinary Infections

-Urinary tract infection is a common infection during pregnancy and is often the reason for foul-smelling urine.
-UTI (Urinary Tract Infection) also causes fever, back pain and sometimes pain during urination.
+Urinary tract infection is a common infection that occurs during pregnancy and is often the reason for foul-smelling urine.
+UTI (Urinary Tract Infection) also causes fever, back pain, and pain during urination.

 4. Vaginal Infections

-Bacterial Vaginosis (BV), a vaginal infection can cause smelly urine and can be noticed during urination when urine and vaginal secretion get mixed.
-The fish-smelling odour can be embarrassing at times, but more importantly, BV could increase the chances of going to labour early.
+A vaginal infection called bacterial vaginosis (BV) can cause smelly urine and is often noticed when urine mixes with vaginal secretions.
+This fishy-smelling odour can be embarrassing at times, but more importantly, BV could increase the chances of going into labour early.

 5. Urine Leakage

-During pregnancy, the bladder tissues and the urethra become slightly relaxed which cause some amount of involuntary urine leakage.
-Also known as urinary incontinence, this condition is heightened when you laugh or sneeze, when it becomes difficult to hold urine.
-Often strong smelling urine is an early pregnancy symptom as it begins as early as the first trimester of pregnancy.
+The bladder tissues and the urethra become slightly relaxed during pregnancy, which causes some amount of involuntary urine leakage.
+Also known as urinary incontinence, this condition is heightened when you laugh or sneeze at a time when you’re holding in urine.
+Strong-smelling urine is an early pregnancy symptom as it begins as early as the first trimester of pregnancy.

-The inclusion of foods like broccoli and asparagus in your daily diet can also be a cause of strong smelling urine.
-Consider eating smaller portions of such items if you suffer from smelly urine.
+Inclusion of foods like broccoli and asparagus in your daily diet can also be a cause of strong-smelling urine.
+Consider eating smaller portions of such items if you have smelly urine.

-There are a few simple and easy treatments for smelly urine during pregnancy and they are as follows:
+There are a few simple and easy treatments for smelly urine during pregnancy.
+They are:

 1. Stay Hydrated

-During pregnancy, your body’s demand for water increases and hence it is very important to remain hydrated throughout the day.
-It will increase the frequency of urination but will address the demands of your body for water.
-It will dilute your urine, flush out the bacteria and hence reduce the chances of any foul smell to it.
+During pregnancy, your body’s demand for water increases.
+Hence, it is very important to remain hydrated throughout the day.
+It will surely increase the frequency of urination, but it will also address the demands of your body for water.
+It will dilute your urine, flush out the bacteria, and reduce the chances of any foul smell.

 2. Keep Yourself Clean

-Personal hygiene is an important factor, especially of the genital area in order to reduce the unpleasant smell of urine.
-The remnants of urine can linger on in your clothes and undergarments and can cause bad smell but also lead to bacterial growth.
+It is important to maintain personal hygiene in the genital area in order to reduce the unpleasant smell of urine.
+The remnants of urine can linger on your clothes and undergarments and can cause an unpleasant smell along with bacterial growth.
 Clean yourself thoroughly while bathing and every time you visit the washroom.
-Using a PH-balanced wash is highly recommended in such cases.
+Using a pH-balanced wash is highly recommended in such cases.